verrazzano/docs/content/en/docs/setup/install/customizing/certificates.md

   * `spec.components.certManager.certificate.ca.secretName`
   * `spec.components.certManager.certificate.ca.clusterResourceNamespace`

-For example, if you created a CA secret named `myca` in the namespace `myca`, you would configure it as shown below:
+For example, if you created a CA secret named `myca` in the namespace `mynamespace`, you would configure it as shown below:

 ```
 apiVersion: install.verrazzano.io/v1alpha1